Texana Presbyterian Church

 Throughout its history, Jackson County has played a prominent role in Texas' development, from its early days as a Mexican territory to its contributions in the Texas Revolution and its subsequent growth and prosperity in the 19th and 20th centuries.
 The county's rich history is reflected in its museums, historical sites, and the legacy of its residents who have shaped the community over the years.

-This timeline provides a concise overview of the key events in the history of Jackson County, Texas.
+This timeline provides a condensed summary of the historical journey of Jackson County, Texas.